 Reports indicated that while her credit would be damaged at least initially‚ it’s believed most of her assets would be protected under the filing.

-If you are contemplating bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call(818) 446-1334.